TomaszRewak/CoroutineDispatcher/README.md

 ### How to use it?

+First: install the package in your project.

+`> dotnet add package CoroutineDispatcher`

-Simply create a `Dispatcher`, queue (or not) some operations and start the execution.
+And then: simply create a `Dispatcher`, queue (or not) some operations and start the execution.

 ```csharp
 var dispatcher = new Dispatcher();